xingzhejun/xingzhejun.github.io/_pages/about.md

 I am looking for a Ph.D. posiiton from 2026 Fall, so don't hesitate contacting me if there is a match!

-In general, my research interests lies in Reinforcement Learning, Generative Models (especially in vision and language), and their potential intersection with Robotics, but I am also open to a variety of interesting problems.
+In general, my research interests lie in Reinforcement Learning, Generative Models (especially in vision and language), and their potential intersection with Robotics, but I am also open to a variety of interesting problems.
 My research goal is to advance the capabilities of AI agents to interact with the (physical) world, with a special emphasis on leveraging generative models.